Risks of Vasectomy Reversal Surgery

 It is common for the scrotum to appear up to 2 times larger than normal after the operation due to tissue fluid engorging the area.
 This generally rapidly subsides.

 Persistent post-operative pain

 Substantial pain after vasectomy reversal is uncommon although it can occur.
-Simple analgesics such as paracetamol (but not aspirin or ibuprofen) are recommended.
+You will be prescribed strong pain killers to take as you need them for the first few days (not everyone needs them) and then simple analgesics such as paracetamol (but not aspirin or ibuprofen) are recommended.
 Rarely discomfort can persist for several weeks.

-Infection is rare as prophylactic antibiotics are given during surgery.
-Should there be a marked swelling or pain after the operation, you should contact my office.
+Infection is rare.
+Should there be a marked swelling or pain after the operation, you should contact Dr Dezarnaulds.

 Deep venous thrombosis

 With any surgical procedure it is possible to develop clots in the legs (deep venous thrombosis) that on rare occasions, can travel to the lungs (pulmonary embolus).